 Novak Djokovic's Australia controversy timeline

-Melbourne (AFP) – World number one Novak Djokovic had languished in a Melbourne detention centre since Thursday morning after having his Australian visa cancelled over his Covid-19 vaccine status.
+Melbourne (AFP) – World number one Novak Djokovic had his Australian visa cancelled for a second time Friday over his Covid-19 vaccine status.

-But the 34-year-old, who is hoping to defend his Australian Open title and win a record 21st Grand Slam title, won a court appeal on Monday and has been ordered released from detention as the Australian government decides its next steps.
+The 34-year-old won a court appeal Monday and was back in training as the Australian government decided on its next steps, but his bid to defend his Australian Open title and win a record 21st Grand Slam title is now in serious peril.

 AFP looks at how the drama, which has reverberated around the world, has unfolded: